axibase/atsd/installation/cloudera.md

 ### Debugging Kerberos

-Debugging for Kerberos authentication can be enabled by changing the ATSD environment settings `/opt/atsd/atsd/conf/atsd-env.sh`.
+Kerberos debugging can be enabled in the ATSD environment settings file `/opt/atsd/atsd/conf/atsd-env.sh`.

 ```ls
 # Uncomment to enable Kerberos debug